Skip to main content

 Frequently Asked Questions

-Worldwide Rush is a casual strategy game with business theme.
+Worldwide Rush is a open world management game with economy, historical and business themes.

 Worldwide Rush is available on PC, Steam Deck and Windows.